rtivital/react-pages-boilerplate/README.md

 - Install dependencies: `yarn`
 - Run the project: `npm start`

+## Settings

+[settings.js](./settings.js) file includes all important settings that should be used to setup deployments to gh-pages:

+- **title** – Base application title
+- **cname** – Adds CNAME file that allows to use custom domain names with gh-pages
+- **repoPath** – username.github.io/repoPath for react router to recognize gh-pages paths
+- **prerenderRoutes** – routes that should be prerendered before deploy

 ## npm scripts

 - `npm start` – starts development server with webpack-dev-server